Military Classic of the South

-The Military Classic of the South is an American college football rivalry game played between The Citadel and the Virginia Military Institute.
-The first game between the two military schools was in 1920.
+The Military Classic of the South is an American college football rivalry game played between The Citadel and Virginia Military Institute.
+The first game between VMI and The Citadel was in 1920.
 The game has been played nearly continuously since World War II; since then, only five seasons have seen the game not played.

-The 78th and most recent game of the series saw The Citadel defeat VMI 26–22 at Alumni Memorial Field in Lexington, Virginia.

-History
+The original “Military Classic of the South” was previously played between Virginia Tech (VPI) and VMI.
+It was played on Thanksgiving Day every year beginning in 1913 and lasting until 1985.
+As Virginia Tech continued to expand its student body from cadets (similar to current day Citadel), the game quickly became unmatched and VMI left the series in 1985.

+Current history

-The teams first played each other in 1920.
+VMI and The Citadel first played each other in 1920.
 The trophy that is currently awarded, the Silver Shako, was introduced in 1976.

 The game has been played nearly continuously since World War II, with no matchup in 1956, 2004, and 2008–2010.
 The Citadel had won the past twelve meetings before VMI's victory in 2019.
-The Citadel leads the series 42–32–2.
+The Citadel leads the series 45–33–2.
 At one point in 1967, the Keydets led the series 18–8–1.
-The Military Classic is the thirteenth oldest still-played rivalry in the Football Championship Subdivision (FCS) of the NCAA.
+The Military Classic is the thirteenth-oldest still-played rivalry in the Football Championship Subdivision (FCS) of the NCAA.
 Both teams were members of the Southern Conference (SoCon) from 1936 until 2003, when VMI left for the Big South Conference and were reunited in the SoCon when VMI returned in 2014.

-Other sports

-With the return of VMI to the Southern Conference, annual rivalries have been renewed in college baseball, women's soccer, track and field, and cross country.
-VMI remained in the SoCon in wrestling, and continued to compete annually with The Citadel in that sport while a full member of the Big South.

-The Bulldogs and Keydets, along with Air Force and Army, participated in the All-Military Classic basketball tournament, which began in 2011 and continued until the final tournament in 2014.